brezhnyev/odrscenariomaker/README.md

 # Steps to compile Carla 0.9.9 and the Examples/CppClient.<br>
+## Legacy way.
-## The legacy way would require clang and ninja installed on the system.
+This would require clang and ninja installed on the system.
 1. Checkout the Carla 0.9.9. **Important!** The master branch has now a bug in commit c45614c983fa72b971dde1964b85aeb15e5a4ac7 that will crash any client.
 So use the above 0.9.9 tag!
 The bug was reported to the author.
 2. Apply the provided patch for carla.
 This is apparently a bug in the Carla tag 0.9.9.
 This bug will NOT produce a crash BUT will make the cars "blind to see" the walkers **on (re)loading a map** which causes too many accidents.
 This bug is reported as merge request to the main Carla branch.
 However before the request is merged there is no handy way to provide this change other than using the patch.
 3. run "make rebuild" from the root folder.
 Follow the error messages about the missing components (ex. clang and ninja).